-If you don't care about the exact compilation parameters you want to use, automatic compilation lets Coconut take care of everything for you.
+Automatic compilation lets you simply import Coconut files directly without having to go through a compilation step first.
 Automatic compilation can be enabled either by importing coconut.api before you import anything else, or by running coconut --site-install.

 Once automatic compilation is enabled, Coconut will check each of your imports to see if you are attempting to import a .coco file and, if so, automatically compile it for you.
 Note that, for Coconut to know what file you are trying to import, it will need to be accessible via sys.path, just like a normal import.